-- 1. WebTrust for Certification Authorities v2.1; - 2.
-A national scheme that audits conformance to ETSI TS 102 042 / ETSI EN 319 411-1; or - 3.
+- 1. "WebTrust for CAs v2.1 or newer" AND "WebTrust for CAs SSL Baseline with Network Security v2.3 or newer"; or - 2.
+ETSI EN 319 411-1 v1.2.2, which includes normative references to ETSI EN 319 401 (the latest version of the referenced ETSI documents should be applied); or - 3.
 If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either - (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria that are available for public review.